Ganga Ram

 Rai Bahadur Sir Ganga Ram (born Ganga Ram Agarwal; 13 April 1851 – 10 July 1927) was an Indian civil engineer and architect.
-In view of his extensive contributions to the urban fabric of Lahore, then in Pre-Independence India and now in modern Pakistan, journalist Khaled Ahmed described him as "The Father of Modern Lahore".
+In view of his extensive contributions to the urban fabric of Lahore, then in British India and now in modern Pakistan, journalist Khaled Ahmed described him as "The Father of Modern Lahore".

 Early life

-Ganga Ram Agarwal was born on 13 April 1851 in Mangtanwala, a village in Sheikhupura District in the Punjab Province of British India (now in the Nankana Sahib District of Punjab, Pakistan) into a Punjabi Hindu family.
+Ganga Ram Agarwal was born on 13 April 1851 in Mangtanwala, a village in Sheikhupura District in the Punjab Province of British India (now in the Nankana Sahib District of Punjab, Pakistan) into an Agrawal Punjabi Hindu family.
 His father, Doulat Ram, was a junior subinspector at a police station in Mangtanwala.
 Later, he shifted to Amritsar and became a copy-writer of the court.
 Here, Ganga Ram passed his matriculation examination from the Government High School and joined the Government College, Lahore in 1869.
 In 1871, he obtained a scholarship to the Thomason Civil Engineering College at Roorkee (now IIT Roorkee).
 He passed the final lower subordinate examination with the gold medal in 1873.
 He was appointed assistant engineer and called to Delhi to help in the building of the Imperial Assemblage.